michamettler/mathify/README.md

 Not every pull-requests have discussion/improvement points in it, as if the reviewer agreed with the proposed changes, he immediately approved it.

 ## 🔮 Features to come (Post-MVP)
-1. Will be added after discussion with team with regard to project sketsch
+1. Will be added after discussion with team with regard to project sketch

+## 🙌📫 Credits & Contact

+Mathify is developed by Team 6

+If you have any questions, suggestions or concerns, please feel free to contact us:
+- Küng Pascal
+- Mettler Micha
+- Zehnder Jonas
+- Gonçalves Rafael
+- Thayanantan Ragavan